arildj78/DroneLights/README.md

 | Anticollision lights | TSO-C96a | ETSO-C96a |

 ##  Minimum performance standard
 The Society of Automotive Engineers Aerospace Standards are not available for free download.
-In absence of the SAE documents, the AIRWORTHINESS STANDARDS: NORMAL CATEGORY ROTORCRAFT from FAR can be used.
+In absence of the SAE documents, FAR Part 27 - *Airworthiness Standards: Normal Category Rotorcraft* - can be used.

 | System               | SAE        | FAR part 27   |
 |----------------------|------------|---------------|